josiahH-cf/prompt-automation/INSTALLATION_TROUBLESHOOTING.md

 - ✅ **Graceful Degradation**: Works with Python-only when pipx has issues

 The installer should now work in many more scenarios and provide much better guidance when manual intervention is needed.

+## Tkinter Missing

+If you receive an error about Tkinter or the GUI not launching:

+- **Debian/Ubuntu**: Install with `sudo apt install python3-tk` and rerun the installer.
+- **Windows/macOS**: Reinstall Python using the official installer from [python.org](https://python.org/downloads/) to ensure Tkinter is included.